Woman's dismembered body found in freezer inside home on North Side

 "We have a long way to go, but obviously we believe that the missing person is obviously unfortunately the individual we discovered," Deenihan said.

-Deenihan said that suspect invoked his right to remain silent in connection with the homicide investigation, which is ongoing.
+Deenihan said that suspect invoked her right to remain silent in connection with the homicide investigation, which is ongoing.

 for more features.